||Award of the Degree

 In the case of the Engineering Doctorate, the tutor will normally be part of the research supervisory team as detailed in paragraph 8.

-- Every candidate shall be allocated to a research supervisory team by the Faculty Programme Committee, on the recommendation of the Associate Dean with Faculty responsibility for graduate student matters or his/her nominee(s).
-The supervisory team shall consist of at least two members, one of whom will be the 'main supervisor'.
-The main supervisor will have main responsibility for the supervision of the design and progress of the candidate's research project and for providing academic advice to the candidate.
-The supervisory team may contain additional supervisors and/or advisors and shall report on the candidate's work and progress when requested to do so by the Faculty Programme Committee.
+- Every candidate shall be allocated to a research supervisory team by the Faculty Graduate School directorate, on the recommendation of the Director of the Faculty Graduate School.
+The supervisory team shall consist of at least two supervisors, one of whom will be the 'main supervisor'.
+The main supervisor should be an academic member of University of Southampton staff.
+The co- or second supervisor should be a member of University of Southampton staff, or be appointed as a 'Visitor' to the University and approved as an appropriate supervisor by Faculty Programmes Committee.
+Additional supervisors, who may be external to the University, may be appointed if required.
 In the case of the Engineering Doctorate, the supervisory team will include an industrial supervisor nominated by the sponsoring company.
+The main supervisor has responsibility for the supervision of the design and progress of the candidate's research project and for providing academic advice to the candidate.
+The supervisory team may contain additional supervisors and shall report on the candidate's work and progress when requested to do so by the Faculty Graduate School directorate.
 The Code of Practice for Research Candidature and Supervision sets out the responsibilities of the supervisory team.

-- A Faculty Programme Committee, or Examination Board on behalf of the Faculty Programme Committee, may at any time review the progress of an individual candidate.
-If this is unsatisfactory and, after due warning, there is insufficient improvement, the Faculty Programme Committee may recommend termination of candidature to Senate.
+- A Faculty Graduate School directorate, or Examination Board on behalf of the Faculty Programmes Committee, may at any time review the progress of an individual candidate.
+If this is unsatisfactory and, after due warning, there is insufficient improvement, the Faculty Programmes Committee may recommend termination of candidature to Senate.
 The candidate may appeal against the decision by using the procedure set out in the University's General Regulations (Section IV: Regulations Governing Academic Appeals by Students).

 Submission and Examination of the Thesis